axlgoze/learning_JS/jsInstitute/readme.md

 How we can add a new element to an existing array?

-The easiest way would be to assign a nre value to a specific position using bracket notation.
+The easiest way would be to assign a new value to a specific position using bracket notation.

 > For the interpreter, it does not matter if there is already something in this index or not.
 Just places a new value in there.